krlan2789/unity-background-service/README.md

 ---

-By following these steps, you can successfully integrate background location functionality into your Unity project using the LAN LiveLocation plugin.
-For further assistance, refer to the plugin's documentation or community forums.
+By following these steps, you can successfully integrate background location functionality into your Unity project using the LAN LiveLocation plugin